NeelShah00/neelshah00.github.io/Pages/CA_Population_Report.md

   </tr>
 </table>

-### Analysis
+### 📊 Analysis

 [![Canada Population Report Banner](/images/CA_Population_Report/Canada_Population_Banner.png?raw=true)](/images/CA_Population_Report/Canada_Population_Banner.png?raw=true)

 ### Key Findings

-#### Emigration Trends

-- Between 1955 and 2023, a total of 3 million migrants departed from Canada.
+**#### 🌍 Emigration Trends:** Between 1955 and 2023, a total of 3 million migrants departed from Canada.

-#### Global Demographic Contribution

-- Canada's demographic impact on the world population remained modest, constituting only 0.48%.
+**#### 🌐 Global Demographic Contribution:** Canada's demographic impact on the world population remained modest, constituting only 0.48%.

-#### Shift in Median Age

-- The median age of Canadians underwent a substantial transformation, increasing from 26.30 years in 1955 to 40.60 years in 2023, indicating a significant demographic shift.
+**#### 🕰 Shift in Median Age:** The median age of Canadians underwent a substantial transformation, increasing from 26.30 years in 1955 to 40.60 years in 2023, indicating a significant demographic shift.

-#### Population Growth Trajectory

-- Over the 68-year period, Canada's population experienced significant growth, surging from 15 million in 1955 to 38 million in 2023.
+**#### 📈 Population Growth Trajectory:** Over the 68-year period, Canada's population experienced significant growth, surging from 15 million in 1955 to 38 million in 2023.

-#### Fertility Dynamics

-- The fertility rate in Canada initiated at 3.83% in 1955, gradually diminishing over time to reach 1.47% by 2023.
+**#### 👶 Fertility Dynamics:** The fertility rate in Canada initiated at 3.83% in 1955, gradually diminishing over time to reach 1.47% by 2023.

-#### Impact on Population Growth Rate

-- The declining fertility rate directly affected Canada's population growth rate, causing it to decline from 2.74% in 1955 to 0.85% in 2023.
+**#### 📉 Impact on Population Growth Rate:** The declining fertility rate directly affected Canada's population growth rate, causing it to decline from 2.74% in 1955 to 0.85% in 2023.

 ### Enhanced Report Functionality